pitfidev/pit-contracts/README.md

 Email: support@pit.finance

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 License.
 See the LICENSE file for more details.

 Thank you for choosing Pit.Finance to simplify your DeFi investments!